ruplet/ruplet.github.io/docs/_posts/2024-02-14-about-sudoku.md

 title: About Sudoku
 ---

-What's the point with languages?
-- easy testing of ,,some'' properties:
-  + uniqueness/minimization of the simplest programs
-  + correctness of simple programs
-  + complexity of most programs
-  + termination complexity of all programs
-- weakest formalism which can accept the language of valid programs in a given language
-- compiler is just a reduction. it can unwind syntactic sugar and change paradigm to execute on a different computational model

 ## About Rubik's Cube
 Language for Rubik's Cube?
 a) sequence of moves from the solved state to the current state